cmfritz/Classification-Customer-Churn/README.md

 The recall was boosted significantly by imposing greater penalties for errors on the minor class, which in this situation is identifying the churners.

-The best performing model was the grid search with XGBoost.
+The best performing model was the grid search with XGBoost with a recall of 96.9%.
 Below is the decision matrix used to calculate recall and also the Precision-Recall curve used to calculate AUC.
 PR curve used instead of ROC curve since the classes are imbalanced, as evidenced by the confusion matrix.

 ![pic2](./images/conf_matrix_gridsearch.png)
 recall = True Positives / (True Positives + False Negatives)